Chinese vitamin C makers lose antitrust ruling

-NEW YORK In a long-running case that has tested the limits of antitrust law, four Chinese companies accused of fixing vitamin C prices have been stripped of a key defense.
+NEW YORK, Sept 6 In a long-running case that has tested the limits of U.S. antitrust law, four Chinese companies accused of fixing vitamin C prices have been stripped of a key defense.

 "The Chinese law relied upon by defendants did not compel their illegal conduct," Cogan said.